 What’s the Difference Between the GHG Protocol and CBAM?

 By GlassdomeESG regulation never stops evolving, and the Greenhouse Gas (GHG) Protocol and Carbon Border Adjustment Mechanism (CBAM) are no different.
-Companies aren’t sure how to navigate and implement new regulations and standardized frameworks.
+Companies aren’t sure how to navigate and implement new regulations and standardized frameworks like the GHG Protocol and CBAM.

 One of the most common question we hear is this: If your company is already following the GHG Protocol framework, do you comply with CBAM?